Thinking is highly overrated

 What mini-steps will you take?

 *For more about morning papers read Julia Cameron’s book The Artist’s Way.
-Or head to my blog on ‘Five books that shaped my life’.
+Or head to my blog on ‘Six books that shaped my life’.

 Have you been trying to 'think' your way to a new career?
 I thought so!

 The clue in changing careers is in the doing.
 In taking action.
 Inspired action, based on a thorough knowledge about yourself and what future direction to take your career in.